Debugging PKCE Code Verifier Mismatches

 • IdP Cryptographic Rejection: Identity Provider logs explicitly indicate a hash comparison failure between the submitted code_verifier and the cached code_challenge.

 This failure surfaces when the client attempts to exchange an authorization code for tokens, but the Identity Provider rejects the payload due to PKCE validation failure.
-Before isolating the cryptographic pipeline, engineers must verify baseline compliance with OIDC & OAuth 2.0 Implementation standards, as PKCE is a mandatory extension for public clients and strictly enforced in modern confidential client architectures.
+This page is the debugging companion to the authorization code flow with PKCE walkthrough; if you have not yet wired the flow, start there.
+Before isolating the cryptographic pipeline, confirm baseline compliance with the broader OIDC & OAuth 2.0 implementation standards, since PKCE (RFC 7636) is a mandatory extension for public clients and strictly enforced in modern confidential client architectures.

 Scope Boundary: Debugging must isolate the failure vector to one of three domains: client-side cryptographic generation, state persistence loss during the redirect cycle, or IdP validation logic misconfiguration.